mindblowngaming/balldontlie-mcp/README.md

 - **get_game**

-  - Get a specific game from one of the following leagues NBA, MLB, NFL
+  - Get a specific game from one of the following leagues NBA (National Basketball Association), MLB (Major League Baseball), NFL (National Football League)
   - Inputs:
     - `league` (enum ['NBA', 'NFL', 'MLB']): The sports league to get the game for
     - `gameId` (number): The id of the game from the get_games tool